 The boss said that we must do whatever it takes to get the business.
 Therefore, when the property manager is challenged about their fee, they are quick to drop it by 1-2% off the standard management rate, or they waive other fees altogether, like letting and lease renewal fees.

 Because the agency now has a much lower revenue base to work from due to their cheaper fees, the property manager assigned the property has a high volume of properties to manage than what is possible and feasible.

 Burnout and resignation

-The overload of managements causes the property manager stress and inefficiency and they simply won't cope, resulting in ‘burnout’, lowering service levels and most likely resulting in a resignation.
+The overload causes the property manager stress and inefficiency and they simply won't cope, resulting in ‘burnout’, lowering service levels and most likely resulting in a resignation.

 Inexperienced property manager employed

 The agency must then employ a new property manager.
 It is likely that a well experienced property manager is hard to find, therefore resulting in the employment of a low or inexperienced property manager.
 Even if a good property manager was located, they may not want to take on the role because they can see that they will be overloaded with work.

 The overload of properties is too much for the new property manager to deal with.
 Low revenue levels also result in little to no training and the new property manager has likely been ‘thrown into the position’ and a resignation quickly ensues.
 The cycle of high staff turnover is the result.

 Due to high staff turnover staff are untrained, inexperienced and overloaded.
 This results in poor communication, shortcutting important risk management procedures, costly mistakes and ultimately highly dissatisfied clients.

 The principal now disillusioned by their ‘poorly performing’ property management department, tells others how difficult property management is, reinforcing the popular notion that the property management department is still ‘poor cousin’ to sales in a real estate company.